 - Place the mix into containers with tight fitting lids.

-Let dry for a few minutes (some brands dry almost instantly).
+- Let dry for a few minutes.

 Gilding Wax Tips